g3rv4/g3rv4.com/_posts/2018-09-29-bye-bye-betterslack.md

 ---
 Less than 2 days after announcing BetterSlack, I got an email from somebody on Slack's Legal team informing me that the extension was in violation of their Acceptable Use Policy.

 Injecting javascript into their website is a no-no according to them.
-So I'm unshipping it.
+So I unshipped it.

 <!--more-->
-A couple days ago, I [announced BetterSlack]({% post_url 2018-08-26-betterslack %}).
-Today (August 30th) at 4pm ET I'm unshipping it.
+On August 26th 2018, I [announced BetterSlack]({% post_url 2018-08-26-betterslack %}).
+On August 30th, [I unpublished it from the chrome web store](https://twitter.com/g3rv4/status/1035256960038449152).

 ![silver lining 1: I get to use this image](/public/images/unship.gif)